PRIYA: A New Suite of Lyman-alpha Forest Simulations for Cosmology: Results

 Ref.~\cite{Fernandez:2022} required six high fidelity simulations to achieve good interpolation accuracy.
 The low fidelity node of the emulator constructed in Ref.~\cite{Fernandez:2022} had a mean interparticle spacing of $118$ kpc/h\footnote{We originally intended this to be the resolution of the low resolution node of our current emulator, but recent improvements in \mpgadget~allowed us to increase our minimum particle load.}.
 Our current low fidelity simulations have a mean interparticle spacing of $78$ kpc/h, $1.5$ times smaller, which allows us to reach high interpolation accuracy with only $3$ high fidelity simulations.

 To demonstrate convergence of our high fidelity node we also show a comparison between two $15$ Mpc/h box size simulations, one $384^3$ particles and thus the same resolution as our high fidelity node, and one with $512^3$ particles.
 Convergence is at the $2\%$ level for $z > 2.6$ and the sub-percent level for $z \leq 2.6$, apart from scales greater than $1/4$ the box size.
+The simulation has $z_{HI} = 7.7$, and helium reionization goes from $z=4 - 3.1$, with $\alpha_q = 2.37$.
 This level of resolution sensitivity is small compared to current observational uncertainties.
 The worst convergence is seen during helium reionization, which starts at $z=4$ and ends at $z=3.1$.
 This may indicate that the simulation is being affected by the small separation between the size of the box and the size of the helium reionizing bubbles, and that a hypothetical very high resolution simulation in a larger box would display better resolution convergence.
+In addition, the small box will lose power at low redshifts, which is likely the source of the poorer convergence at $k < 0.01$ s/km.

-The scales measured by high resolution \Lya~forest spectra (XQ-100 and HIRES/MIKE) are $ k < 0.7$ s/km \cite{Irsic:2017}, which also marks the rough limit of the $2\%$ convergence for our high fidelity simulations (note the statistical error is $\sim 10\%$ for these scales).
-Our simulations are thus comparable to high resolution data, which we will address in future work.
+The scales measured by high resolution \Lya~forest spectra (XQ-100 and KODIAQ/SQUAD) are $ k < 0.1$ s/km, with a $\sim 10\%$ statistical error \cite{Irsic:2017, 2022MNRAS.509.2842K}.
+The approximate limit of the $2\%$ convergence for our high fidelity simulations is $0.07$ s/km, and we are converged to about $7\%$ at $0.1$ s/km.
+A comparison to high resolution data using our simulations is thus possible, and will be addressed in future work.